Hysterectomy risks and complications is a concern for every woman scheduled for a hysterectomy.

 With modern advancements in medications and monitoring technology, the safety measures for inducing anesthesia have increased multi-fold over the last few years.
-But, anesthesia is a hysterectomy risks one has to consider as it can sometimes lead to serious complications.
-Some of the complications of anesthesia include: stroke, aspiration, heart attack, lung infections and even death.
+But, anesthesia is a hysterectomy risk one has to consider as it can sometimes lead to serious complications.
+Some of the complications of anesthesia include stroke, aspiration, heart attack, lung infections and even death.

 At a higher risk of complications from anesthesia are women: